bottlepy/bottle/docs/tutorial.rst

       for each URL.

    decorator
-      A function returning another function, usually applied as a function transformation using the ``@decorator`` syntax.
-See `python documentation for function definition  <http://docs.python.org/reference/compound_stmts.html#function>`_ for more about decorators.
+      A function returning another function is usually applied as a function transformation using the ``@decorator`` syntax.
+See `Python documentation for function definition  <http://docs.python.org/reference/compound_stmts.html#function>`_ for more about decorators.

    environ
-      A structure where information about all documents under the root is saved, and used for cross-referencing.
-The environment is pickled after the parsing stage, so that successive runs only need to read and parse new and changed documents.
+      A structure where information about all documents under the root is saved and used for cross-referencing.
+The environment is pickled after the parsing stage so that successive runs only need to read and parse new and changed documents.

    handler function
       A function to handle some specific event or situation.
-In a web framework, the application is developed by attaching a handler function as callback for each specific URL comprising the application.
+In a web framework, the application is developed by attaching a handler function as a callback for each specific URL comprising the application.

    source directory
-      The directory which, including its subdirectories, contains all source files for one Sphinx project.
+      The directory, including its subdirectories, contains all source files for one Sphinx project.